-Texas is one of only 12 states that have not yet chosen to expand health insurance coverage to low-income adults using the financially attractive mechanism created with passage of the Affordable Care Act (ACA) in 2010.
-In addition to enhancing the health and wellbeing of individuals directly affected, expanding health insurance coverage involves substantial economic and fiscal benefits.
+Texas is one of only 12 states that have not yet chosen to expand health insurance coverage to low-income adults using the financially attractive mechanism created by the Affordable Care Act (ACA) in 2010.
+In addition to enhancing the health and wellbeing of individuals directly affected, broadening coverage involves substantial business stimulus and tax revenues.

-With more Texans covered by health insurance, health-related spending would increase, generating additional business activity in communities across the state and throughout the economy.
+With more Texans having insurance, health-related spending would increase, generating additional business activity in communities across the state and throughout the economy.
 The level of uncompensated care could also be expected to fall, freeing up hospital and local taxing entity resources to be used for other critical priorities.
-In addition, increased coverage assists more people in obtaining the care that they need, improving morbidity and mortality outcomes and, in turn, increasing productivity.
-Higher productivity associated with improved health outcomes leads to additional economic activity and other benefits, some of which occur over an extended period.
+This result is particularly beneficial to urban public hospitals and critical to the sustainability of rural care.
+In addition, increased coverage assists more people in obtaining the care that they need, improving morbidity and mortality outcomes and, in turn, increasing productivity, which provides additional economic activity and other benefits, some of which occur over an extended period

 We recently studied this issue in detail (you can download the full report at www.perrymangroup.com).
 We found that if Texas implements a program to access federal matching funds for health insurance expansion in 2021, the economic effects for the 2022-23 biennium would include gains of $45.3 billion in gross product, $29.4 billion in personal income, and almost 461,700 job-years of employment, including multiplier effects.
 These benefits increase over time.

 This economic activity would also generate tax receipts.
 The Perryman Group estimates that the net total dynamic fiscal benefits during the 2022-23 biennium would include $2.5 billion to the State and nearly $2.0 billion to local government entities across Texas.
 For every $1 of non-federal funds invested, $1.95 is returned to the State in dynamic tax revenue.